obada-alzoubi/HF_eSNN/README.md

 # Hierarchical Fusion Evolving Spiking Neural Network for Adaptive Learning
+# A webpage will published soon to cover more details about the toolbox.
+If you have a question, please send email to obada.y.alzoubi@gmail.com
 ## Features
 The codes and scritps here are my implmenation for Hierarchical Fusion Evolving Spiking Neural Network for Adaptive Learning.
 The algorithm  has several unqiue features:
 * 1- Online Learning.